Kyoto design declaration

 The Kyoto design declaration was signed in Kyoto, on March 28, 2008 by 124 global members of Cumulus Association formerly Cumulus, the International Association of Universities and Colleges of Art, Design and Media.
-The declaration was developed to create sustainable designs and human-centered societies, through collaboration of institutions, business’ and individuals.
+The declaration was developed to create sustainable designs and human-centered societies, through collaboration of institutions, businesses and individuals.

 Background

 Cumulus President Emeritus Mr Yrjo Sotamaa (Finnish designer with an MA in Interior Architecture and furniture design) was the author of the design declaration and past president of Cumulus.
 Yrjo Sotamaa's career was based on building a sustainable future and the importance of art, design and the mythologies of design involved, which enable such creative societies and designs to be developed.

 The Association Cumulus is the only global association representing education and research in art, design, and media, founded in 1990 by the University of Art and Design Helsinki UIAH, today the School of Arts, Design and Architecture of Aalto University in Finland and Royal College of Art in London UK.

 Allowing for academic and corporate collaboration.
 Cumulus has expanded and improved in status over the past decade leading it to become a successful international organization representing a global community of 360 first-class higher education institutions in 66 countries.